luke-beep/all-about-windows/README.md

-# An in-depth guide on optimization for windows
+# An in-depth guide on optimizations for windows
 <div align="center">
 	<br />
 	<p>